Israel says it found Hamas training manual in Gaza

 "There are some very fundamental obligations in international humanitarian law that have to be respected regardless of whether the other side respects them," he told Reuters last week.

-"In short, it's not a defense to a war crime to say that the other side was committing a war crime."
+"In short, it's not a defence to a war crime to say that the other side was committing a war crime."

 (Editing by Alastair Macdonald and Anna Willard)